They say your body needs eight glasses of water a day; your soul needs Connemara…

 Ireland's western coastal terrain plunges from craggy hillsides into steep emerald valleys, past whitewashed cottages and stone castles on the shores of tranquil lakes to golden beaches and the wild deep blue Atlantic.

 This majestic land on the west coast of Ireland is the closest you'll get to what Ireland once was.
-Connemara, the wild region that comprises the northwest chunk of County Galway is the heart of the ancient province of Connaught.
+Connemara, the wild region that comprises the western chunk of County Galway is the heart of the ancient province of Connaught.

 Yes your soul needs Connemara, stand, be still and let yourself be free…